 The main features of the Scientific Trunk, which is divided into six blocks, include:

 - Launch orientation featuring M-Home house sorting and Doctoring small group assignments.

-- Chief Concern course and Interprofessional Education modules.
+- Chief Concern Course and Interprofessional Collaborative Skills-Introduction.

 - Development of patient care and information management skills throughout the year.